-Middle School: Backpacks are not permitted in any classrooms.
+Backpacks are not permitted in any classrooms.
+They are to be stored in lockers.

 TELEPHONE USE

 The office phone is for official school business or emergencies.
 Students must have permission from an adult to use the office phone.

 Students are permitted to use the office phone only when sick or in an emergency.